 If you receive anal sex, wait about two weeks, or until any pain or discomfort from your biopsy has settled, before having sex again.
 Ask your doctor or nurse at the hospital for further advice.

 Some men find the biopsy painful, but others have only slight discomfort.
 Your nurse or doctor may suggest taking mild pain-relieving drugs, such as paracetamol, to help with any pain.

 If you have any pain or discomfort that doesn’t go away, talk to your nurse or doctor.

 It’s normal to see a small amount of blood in your urine or bowel movements for about two weeks.
 You may also notice blood in your semen for a couple of months – it might look red or dark brown.
 This is normal and should get better by itself.
 If it takes longer to clear up, or gets worse, you should see a doctor straight away.

-A small number of men (less than 1 in 100) who have a TRUS biopsy may have more serious bleeding in their urine or from their back passage (rectum).
+A small number of men who have a TRUS biopsy may have more serious bleeding in their urine or from their back passage (rectum).
 This can also happen if you have a transperineal biopsy but it isn't very common.
 If you have severe bleeding or are passing lots of blood clots, this is not normal.
 Contact your doctor or nurse at the hospital straight away, or go to the accident and emergency (A&E) department at the hospital.